mcellteam/swift-ir/docs/user/alignem_swift/AlignEM_SWiFT_Quick_Example.rst

 Usually its best to start with the smallest images first.
 These will have the largest scale number.
-In this example (with scales 1, 2, and 4), the first scale to align would be scale 4.
+In this example (with scales 1, 2, and 4), the first scale to align_all would be scale 4.
 Note that the images are currently shown with the current zoom regardless of the scale.
 So selecting scale 4 will show the images at 1/4 of their original size: